For Your Information

 Fax: 0422-51-0267

-Email: kenkyujo[at]musashino-higashi.org (Michiko Okubo of their research institute also taught at the Boston school and is fluent in English.)
+Email: kenkyujo[a t]musashino-higashi.org (Michiko Okubo of their research institute also taught at the Boston school and is fluent in English.)

 Website (in English): http://www.musashino-higashi.org/english.htm